kkuznets/cryptocurrency-market-tracker/README.md

 ## Running the Application

-- To generate a password, click on the `Generate Password` button.
-- You will receive a number of prompts that will allows you to choose which characters to include in your password.
+- Select the cryptocurrency type eg: BTC or ETC from the dropdown list, Then enter the amount on the input box.
+- Select the currency you want to convert eg: USD, AUD from the dropdown list.
-- To copy your password, click on the `Copy Password` button.
+- To convert cryptocurrencies, click on the `convert` button.
+- To access the detail information about the cryptocurrency, go to detail information and click cryptocurrency name eg "Bitcoin".

 ## Additional Information